cityssm/tip-of-the-month/README.md

 Rather than just sending then discarding those mini how-tos, this project shares them with the hope to empower users with the answers to the questions they may think are too silly to ask.

+## Have an Idea for a Tip?

+Great!

+Send in an email, or [create an issue on the issue tracker](https://github.com/cityssm/tip-of-the-month/issues/new/choose).